OpenOverlayRouter/oor/README.md

 A `Vagrantfile` is provided for quick installation in a dedicated VM, see the "Using Vagrant" section.

-To build the code for OpenWRT you will need the OpenWRT official SDK.
-However, for your convenience, we encourage you to install the precompiled .ipk, from our website.
-Check section "OpenWRT" for details.
+To build the code for OpenWrt you will need the OpenWrt official SDK.
+However, for your convenience, we encourage you to install the official packet from OpenWrt repository.
+Check section "OpenWrt" for details.

 Running Open Overlay Router
 ---------------------------

 Once the code is successfully installed on the device, `oor.conf.example` should be copied to `/etc/oor.conf` and edited with the proper values.
-Again, see section 'OpenWRT' for OpenWRT details about this.
+Again, see section 'OpenWrt' for OpenWrt details about this.
 Additionally the device's interface used for physical network connectivity (such as 'eth0', 'wlan0' or 'ppp0') must also be specified in the configuration file.